vsevolodiakovlev/dap_mrs/README.md

 ---
 ### `dap_mrs.graphs.bias_effect`

-Plot the bias' effect onA the payoffs of the Applicants for the two groups of agents defined by the bias characteristic.
+Plot the Applicants' payoffs for the two groups of agents defined by the bias characteristic.

 ---